khakurel1/comp401/README.md

 ## License

-The Optimal Portfolio Allocation application is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more information.
+This project is licensed under the BSD 3-Clause License - see the [LICENSE](LICENSE) file for details.

 ## Contact